sarah-antillia/Tensorflow-Image-Segmentation-Cervical-Cancer/README.md

 </pre>
 Please note that the pixel size of images and masks files in test dataset is 2048x1536 of the original SipakMed dataset, while
-the train and valid datasets created by our augmentation tool is 512x512.<br>
+the train and valid datasets created by the augmentation tool is 512x512.<br>
 <br>
 In this experiment,for simplicity, we deal with <b>Metaplastic</b> category only.<br>
 <br>